thecolourfoundation/rune/README.md

 pip install north-rune

-Both distributions expose the "rune" CLI.
+Both distributions provide the "rune" CLI.

-«Note: If you install both distributions globally, your shell will use whichever "rune" executable appears first on your "PATH".
-Use "which -a rune" to see which one is being executed.»
+«Note: If both distributions are installed globally, your shell will use whichever "rune" executable appears first on your "PATH".
+Run "which -a rune" to see which executable is being used.»

 ---